Sari Nusseibeh: Biography

 At Oxford, Nusseibeh met Lucy Austin, the daughter of British philosopher J.L.
 Austin, and future founder of the NGO MEND.
 They were married in late 1973 by the Grand Mufti of Jerusalem, Sheikh Saad al-Din Jalal al-Alami, and their marriage gave them four children: three sons, Jamal, Absal, Buraq, and one daughter, Nuzha.
 While at Oxford Sari was much drawn to the linguistic philosophy introduced by Ludwig Wittgenstein and developed by Austin.
 After completing his Oxford degree, he spent a year at the Warburg Institute in London, after hearing a lecture by Abdulhamid Sabra which attracted him to the study of the early Islamic school of Mu'tazilite logicians, the thought of Al-Ghazali and the subsequent discursive victory of the latter, as formulated by the Ash'ari school of theologians.

 After a brief period working in Abu Dhabi, Nusseibeh took up doctoral studies on the topic of Islamic Philosophy at from Harvard University, beginning in the fall of 1974, and gained his Ph.D. in (1978).
 He returned to the West Bank in 1978 to teach at Birzeit University (where he remained as professor of philosophy until the university was closed from 1988 to 1990 during the First Intifada).
-At the same time, he taught classes in Islamic philosophy at the Hebrew University in Jerusalem, Israel.
+At the same time, he taught classes in Islamic philosophy at the Hebrew University of Jerusalem.
 Through the early 1980s, he helped to organize the teachers' union at Birzeit, and served three terms as president of the union of faculty and staff there.
 Nusseibeh is also co-founder of the Federation of Employees in the Education Sector for all of the West Bank.